sabbirmridha/SQA-AAI-SabbirMridha/README.md

 # How to run?

--Download the zip folder and unzip it
+- Download the zip folder and unzip it
--Open the project in Vs Code
+- Open the project in Vs Code
--Open new terminal
+- Open new terminal
--Give below commands:
+- Give below commands:
   npx cypress run

 # Screenshot for web automation with cypress-